-Thank you for reading this article about how to improve Self-Achivement and I really hope that you take action on the advice given in this article .
+Thank you for reading this article about how to improve Self-Achivement.
+I really hope that you enjoyed it and take action on the advice given in this article .

 In the next part to this 5 part blog, I will be talking about Part 4..
 Self-Confidence - Every achievement you accomplish (no matter how big or small) you gain more and more confidence in yourself.

 I wish you good luck and I hope its contents have been a good help to you.